 Portugal’s education quality at the university level is also very high.
 Portugal has more than 300 institutions of above-high school education.
 Several universities of Portugal consistently get named among the top 1000 universities worldwide.
 Moreover, because of the country’s successful politics in the international arena, Portuguese universities benefit from EU membership and other perks of Portugal’s global respectability.
-Most of the Portuguese universities have an extensive network of quality universities around the world which provide amazing opportunities for traveling and studying abroad for students.
+Most Portuguese universities have an extensive network of quality universities around the world which provide amazing opportunities for traveling and studying abroad for students.
 This huge network and support also provide Portuguese schools with infinite sources of information, and consequently, students of Portuguese universities can reach knowledge very easily.
 As lower education institutions, Portugal’s universities too might be public or private institutions.

 Looking for the Best Fit among Options

-Enrolment deadline for Portuguese schools is usually the 15th of July; however, this might change depending on the institution’s particular academic schedule.
+The enrolment deadline for Portuguese schools is usually the 15th of July; however, this might change depending on the institution’s particular academic schedule.
 Before that date, it is possible for parents to get in touch with the schools in the area or with the Direcçao Regional de Educaçao (Regional Education Authority) to get information.
-If the relocation process takes place during the semesters, families may contact the school they are interested in to get information about how to enroll for the on-going academic year.
+If the relocation process takes place during the semesters, families may contact the school they are interested in to get information about how to enroll for the ongoing academic year.
 If a public school is chosen, foreign students who have trouble following courses because of their inefficiency in the Portuguese language are entitled to be provided language support aside from their regular courses.

 Compulsory Education of Portuguese Education System